Getting a-Round Guarantees: Floating-Point Attacks on Certified Robustness: Attack experiments

 \paragraph{Certification with MIP solver.} We now consider another method that provides conservative verification via mixed-integer programming (MIP).
-We use the implementation from~\cite{beta-crown}, which uses the Gurobi MIP solver~\cite{gurobi} to solve the MIP formulation of neural network verification.
-We use this verifier to verify two 3-layer neural network multiclass classifiers.
-For the first classifier, the weights and biases in the hidden layers are all trained to be positive, so the perturbation direction is {$\nu = w_t^T - w_l^T$} (\ie the {network} can be represented as a linear model).
-The second classifier is trained without constraints on its weights and represents a regular {network} without artefacts. {The validation accuracies for the first and second classifiers are 84.14\%, and 96.73\%, respectively.}
+We use the implementation from~\cite{beta-crown}, which uses the Gurobi MIP solver~\cite{gurobi} for neural network verification, with Gurobi feasibility tolerance $2\times10^{-5}$.
+We verify two 3-layer neural network multiclass classifiers {with 100 nodes in their hidden layer}.
+For the first classifier, the weights and biases in the hidden layers are all trained to be positive, so the perturbation direction is $\boldsymbol{\nu} = \mathbf{w}_t^T - \mathbf{w}_l^T$.
+The second classifier is trained without constraints on its weights and represents a regular {network} without artefacts.
+The validation accuracies for the first and second classifiers are 84.14\%, and 96.73\%, respectively.

 We use $\PDAW$ to attack the two classifiers on all images of the MNIST test dataset, with step size $\step=1\times10^{-5}$.
-We found adversarial images against 8 406 images for the first classifier, {and} adversarial images against 9 671 images for the second classifier, with the corresponding perturbations $\delta$ and their norms~$\|\delta\|$. {$\PDAW$ times out on 8 and 2 images for the first and second classifier, respectively.} We then use MIP to verify each image {w.r.t.}~their adversarial image's perturbation norm~$\|\delta\|$.
-Each attack takes $\approx 30$ seconds, each verification takes $\approx 10$ seconds.
+We found adversarial images against 8 406 images for the first classifier, and adversarial images against 9 671 images for the second classifier. $\PDAW$ times out on {only} 8 and 2 images for the first and second classifier, respectively.
+We then use MIP to verify each image {with respect to} their adversarial image's perturbation norm~$\|\boldsymbol{\delta}\|$.
+Each attack takes $\approx 30$ seconds and each verification takes $\approx 10$ seconds.
 MIP successfully verified 5 108 out of 8 406 successfully attacked images for the first classifier, and verified 1 531 out of 9 671 successfully attacked images.
 That is, the attack success rate is 60.76\% on an artificially trained network (where ReLUs are {all} activated) and~15.83\% on the second classifier trained without artefacts.